 by Stephanie Craig, Sofia Adventures

-One of the most majestic UNESCO World History Sites that I have had the privilege of seeing in person is Meteora, the collection of medieval Greek Orthodox Monasteries perched high atop rock columns.
+One of the most majestic UNESCO World Heritage Sites in Europe that I have had the privilege of seeing in person is Meteora, the collection of medieval Greek Orthodox Monasteries perched high atop rock columns.
 Dating back to as early as the eleventh century, the monasteries are true marvels of architecture, engineering, and artistic achievements.
 It’s almost impossible to believe that these feats were even possible with the technology available at the time they were built.

 Meteora, Greece